Getting into a new MMORPG is exciting, but it also takes a lot of work.

 Bethesda and Zenimax have been updating the game regularly with massive expansions and yearly themed content updates.
 The game also hosts regular events to keep players busy throughout the year.

-But, what got me hooked on ESO the most was its massive campaigns and the side quests.
+But what got me hooked on ESO the most was its massive campaigns and the side quests.
 Each quest is quite entertaining and offers plenty of ways for you to play the game.

 ESO has a scaled leveling system.
 This means you don’t have to level up to explore different areas of the map.
 You can dive right in and play any quest you want.

 ESO is the perfect game for beginners to get into MMORPGs as well.
+Big changes are happening in 2026 for ESO, especially with the new seasons model content launching this year.

 2. Black Desert Online